mzivic7/endcord/README.md

 Quit - `Ctrl+C`

 ### Mouse controls
-- Scroll up/down in all windows
+Scroll up/down in all windows
-- Single click to select in all windows
+Single click to select in all windows
-- Double click in:
+Double click in:
-    - tree to un/collapse or enter channel
+Tree - un/collapse or enter channel
-    - chat to start replying to message
+Chat - start replying to message
-    - extra window to select item
+Extra window - select item
-    - member list to view member profile
+Member list - view member profile
-    - input line to select a word
+Input line - select a word
-If mouse controls are causing any issues, they can be disabled in config: `mouse = False`.

 ### Channel Tree
 If tree object has `>` befor the object name, it means it has sub-objects (its drop-down).